Neon Bath is an on-going cyber fantasy about losing one's self in a labyrinth.

 New installments will appear weekly following the close of each poll.

-From the plateau of the Silent Zone, the white lights of the city were an inverse of the bleached-out stars.
+From the plateau of the Silent Zone, the lights of the city were a twinkling inverse of the bleached-out stars.

 A ceremony made from steel and brick.
 A medicinal ritual.
 A temple of metamorphosis where the self can surrender to truth.
 Rebirth awaits those who descend into the Neon Bath.

 So you squeezed through a crack in the blast gates, through decommissioned conduit shafts, and into the surprisingly clear air of a deserted street in a forgotten place.
 The lime green coordinates ended... here.

 It wasn’t a building so much as a space carved out of the inside of buildings - where they’d fallen, where they’d been built on top of each other, where they’d been left in disarray.
 There were no lights outside, but a deep indigo lit the exterior walls as the city's distant beams sliced up the fractured surfaces.

 A breeze blew from a craggy space at the apex of a fallen slab and a support wall.
 There, in the shadows and the rubble, a dim trail of phosphorescent paint wound under and through, down and into...

 An empty chamber.
 Lines of white neon and fluorescence slit the polished black ceiling.
 Their glow left streaks in your eyes, but hardly illuminated the room, which inevitably crept to deep black.
 "Follow the lights," they said.
 The first and only rule.
 All that was left was... the panel.

 An unassuming, archaic LED screen next to a hydraulic door and a massive keypad in no sequence, in no language.
 One by one you type:

 A name cobbled from unintelligible characters; The Whyte Wytch, the keeper of Neon Bath.
 The administrator of the final secret.
 The being whose cunning fingers will find the vulnerability within you and hatch it like a flower from an egg.